 Boom!
-There was 5 seconds of dead silence in my classroom.
+There were five seconds of dead silence in my classroom.
 Our teacher yelled for us to get under our desks.
-As I sat huddled under my desk at my new school, I couldn’t believe we were getting bombed.
-As the bombs got closer, the vibrations got louder.
+As I sat huddled beneath my desk at my new school, I couldn’t believe we were getting bombed.
+The bombs got closer, the vibrations got louder.
 It felt like I was in a blender.
 The next thing I knew, the teacher was yelling for us to run.
-I thought “RUN” is she crazy?
+I thought, RUN?
+Is she crazy?
 She wants us to run?
-But then I found myself being carried away with the crowd of people swarming the hallways like ants.
+But I found myself being carried away with the crowd of students swarming the hallways like ants.

-Luckily, the footsteps sounded further away so I glanced back to see where the soldier was and all I could see was his shadow.
-As I looked past the soldier, I saw our school In flames and the butterfly mural was disappearing into the smoke.
-My brother and I entered a snack store to catch our breath and to dial home.
-When we asked the store owner for his phone, he quickly snatched the phone away as he growled, “Go home!”
-I grabbed Zeid by the hoodie and sprinted out of the store.
+The footsteps behind us faded, and, looking back, I noticed the soldier dropping away.
+Our school was in flames, the butterfly mural disappearing into the smoke.
+My brother and I entered a snack store to catch our breath and call home.
+The store owner, however, snatched the phone away and growled, “Go home!”
+I grabbed Zeid by his hoodie and sprinted out of the store.

 “Where are we?
-Where Is my backpack?
+Where is my backpack?
 I want food!
-Why didn’t you buy me something from the snack store?” my brother rambled on.
-Normally, this would have been so annoying, but I realized how close I was to losing Zeid.
-As we made our way home and he continued to ramble on, I made a promise to myself that from that day on I will always take care of my brother no matter what he does.
+Why didn’t you buy me something from the snack store?” my brother complained.
+Normally, this would have been annoying, but I was still reeling from the realization that I had almost lost Zeid.
+As we made our way home, I promised myself that from that day on, I would always take care of my brother, no matter what.

 As I stand here today in America, I realize how fortunate I was to escape Syria, how fortunate I am to have a (safe) roof over my head.
 I imagine a person back in Syria who is equally smart, kind, and has the same intentions as me: the difference is that she is trapped

 in a war zone, while I’m lucky enough to be here.

 This piece has been published in Teen Ink’s monthly print magazine.